 - I will not write on, intentionally damage, or place any labels or stickers on the laptop.

 - I will not disable or uninstall the virus protection program provided with the said laptop.

-- Suppose an accident occurs, and the said laptop or accessories are stolen or stopped working under reasonable wear and tear conditions.
-In case, I shall immediately notify my supervisor and IT department.
+- Suppose an accident occurs, and said laptop or accessories are stolen or stopped working under reasonable wear and tear conditions, I shall immediately notify my supervisor and IT department.

 - In the event the equipment or its accessories are lost or damaged due to my own fault, I will report as soon as possible to the IT support team and be willing to bear the cost of replacement

 - Any modiﬁcations I make in the computer's settings will be for usability or cosmetic reasons only.

 - Additionally, I fully understand and accept that if I am fired, promoted, or resigned from my position, I will, without fail, return the assigned laptop and every other piece of equipment issued to me.

 - If the equipment is not returned at the time given by my supervisor, the company has the right to delay my final payment until the equipment is successfully returned.

 - Failure to return equipment will be considered theft and may lead to criminal prosecution by the company.